TO TOP

 SEER aims to develop a novel framework for thinking about episodic representations that analyzes these representations through the same (semantic) tools as linguistic and iconic ‘meanings’ (e.g. possible worlds, truth-conditions, projection).
 It will show how this framework

-• helps answer various current issues in contemporary philosophy of memory,
+• helps answer various issues in contemporary philosophy of memory,

 • identifies new, fruitful concepts for metaphysics, epistemology, psychology & neuroscience, and